 * As an Amazon Associate, I earn from qualifying purchases and through other companies as well.
 You are not charged extra when you purchase through these links, but any income I make helps me create more amazing DIY projects to share with you!
 To see my full disclaimer, click here!

-DIY Peel And Stick Wallpaper Backsplash – 4 Easy Steps
+DIY Peel And Stick Kitchen Backsplash – 4 Easy Steps

-Me being the impatient one in the family (shocker, right?), I want to install the shiplap kitchen backsplash we had in our former house, but I just can’t make up my mind.
+Me being the impatient one in the family (shocker, right?), I wanted to install the shiplap kitchen backsplash we had in our prior home, but I just couldn’t make up my mind.
 I’m pretty sure, but not sure.
 Does this sound familiar?

 So, after some “careful” online research, I’m going with a DIY peel and stick wallpaper for a temporary removable backsplash until I can decide on a permanent one.
 It sounds easy enough.
 There’s no glue involved, it’s peel and stick, and I have scissors; this would be a quick 1-hour project, and no one will notice its wallpaper.
 So I thought.

 The one thing that I thought wouldn’t matter is that the wall is TEXTURED!
-And it has some sheetrock damage from my aggressive demo skills.
+And it has a bit of sheetrock damage from my aggressive demo skills.

 Here is what I figured out really quickly.
 For the best and long-lasting results, it’s best to have a smooth wall.
-Our wall is textured, but I knew this peel-and-stick wallpaper would be a temporary solution.
-I was okay with that, so I pushed on.
+Our wall is textured, but I knew this peel-and-stick wallpaper would be a temporary solution at an affordable price.
+I was totally on board with that, so I pushed on.
 I’m a trailblazer!

 Determine the amount of wallpaper you need for your project.
 Our kitchen countertops are approximate 10’X10′.
 I used less than three rolls to complete this peel and stick wallpaper backsplash.
 CLICK HERE to see where I purchased the wallpaper from.